CHANCELLOR (hurriedly). Indeed, yes, Your Majesty. (The

 PRINCESS.
 Darling, I have several.

 KING.
 Only one that leaps to the eye, so to speak.
-The one the—well, with everything.
+The one the—well, with

 PRINCESS.
 Dulcibella?